clear-code/xmlua/docs/reference/xml-sax-parser.md

 end
 ```

-Registered function is called, when call `xmlua.XMLSAXParser.parser.finish`.
+Registered function is called, when call `xmlua.XMLSAXParser.finish`.

 Registered function is called, when parse `parser:finish()` in below example.